syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 The Image Editor control provides a range of selection choices for cropping images, such as custom, square, circle, and different aspect ratios.
 To crop a specific area of an image, simply drag and resize the selection region.

-There are two methods to perform the cropping operation:
+The following are two methods to perform the cropping operation:

 * Enable cropping and visually choose the cropping area.
 * Input the cropping region manually.